10 best creative automation tools to speed up content production in 2026

 Hunch is a one-stop shop for automating your creative production processes.
 Not only does this automation tool help you create tons of personalized templates from scratch, it also lets you import .psd files or choose a ready-made template for lightning-fast content creation.

-The platform comes kitted out with a series of AI tools to suggest color palettes, remove unwanted elements, and more.
+The platform is equipped with a suite of AI tools to suggest color palettes, remove unwanted elements, and more.
 But it doesn’t stop there.

 Hunch also helps teams manage entire campaigns right there on the platform.
 So, it’s a great two-for-one tool for teams that need to create and launch dynamic ad campaigns.